janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 The dynamic plugin package, in the `dist-dynamic` sub-folder of the plugin folder, can be published to an NPM registry, using the basic `npm publish` command (since it is not part of any Yarn monorepo).

-As already mentioned above this published self-contained package will contain its private dependencies in an embedded `node_modules`` folder, and will be ready to be installed as a dynamic plugin package in the showcase application, as explained [below](#helm-deployment)
+As already mentioned above, this published self-contained package will contain its private dependencies in an embedded `node_modules` folder, and will be ready for installation as a dynamic plugin package in the showcase application, as explained [below](#helm-deployment)

 #### About embedding dependencies in the plugin package